Service and Assistance Animals Abroad

 Students should note that that ability to bring a service or assistance animal abroad will vary widely by location.

 Students are strongly encouraged to consult with the International Programs office at Middlebury College prior to applying to determine the feasibility of bringing a service or assistance animal to their desired location.

 Students who would like to request to bring a service animal abroad must complete the Assistance Request Form found in the Middlebury Schools Abroad application portal.
-The request will be reviewed by Middlebury’s Student Accessibility Services Office, in conjunction with the International Programs office.
+The request will be reviewed by Middlebury’s Disability Resource Center, in conjunction with the International Programs office.

 Students who would like to request to bring an assistance animal abroad must consult directly with the organization, landlord, or family providing housing for the duration of their stay.
 The Middlebury International Programs office is available to assist in the connection of relevant parties and the sharing of information.